twinstar6980/Twinning.Documentation/english/usage.md

 		The maximum number of thread pools.
 Currently has no practical effect.

-	* `notification_time_limit` : `null | bigint` = `15000`
+	* `command_notification_time_limit` : `null | bigint` = `15000`

-		Notification time limit.
+		Command notification time limit.
 If the vaild execution duration exceeds this value (in milliseconds) after a command has completed, a system notification will be pushed to alert the user to set up the configuration.
 Setting to null will disable notifications.

-	* `pause_when_finish` : `boolean` = `true`

-		Pause the program after all methods evaluate is done and wait for the user to close it or press enter to exit.

 > Each group of functions provided by the script has a corresponding configuration file, see the [Method](./method.md) section.